Enterprise-CMCS/managed-care-review/docs/architectural-decision-records/008-form-data-serialization.md

-# 008 — Form Data Model Serialization
+# 008 — Seralize form data in a single health plan package

 Our submissions form model is complicated, not fully standardized, and ever-changing as we continue design and research and bring more states onboard to MC Review.
 We currently track answers to various questions about state managed care submissions in our DraftSubmission model.
 This includes top level fields like submission type, description, and contract details, as well as nested or conditional fields like presence of rates, presence of amendments, rate details, and a list of categorized documents.